Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Routing rules - Route listner traffic from listner to the backend pool
         - x2 types: - Basic- all requests routed to backend pool directly, path-based - Requests are routed to the backend pool based on URL
                     - Path-based - Requests are routed based on the URL
-    - Backend pools - Can be many things like Network interface cards, VM scale sets, IP addresses, backends such as APP service
+    - Backend pools - Can be many things like Network interface cards, VM scale sets, IP addresses, backends such as App service

+- **Creating application gateway**
+- Create 2 VMS and install information services